QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 ```
 </div><div>

-But, there is another way to find the cron tasks.
-You can monitor Linux processes, for instance using [pspy](https://github.com/DominicBreuker/pspy) (3.2k ⭐) which can monitor linux processes without root permissions.
+But, there is another way to find users' cron tasks.
+You can monitor Linux processes, for instance, using [pspy](https://github.com/DominicBreuker/pspy) (3.2k ⭐) which can monitor Linux processes without root permissions.

 ```bash
 $ # use wget/... to fetch the static binary